Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Extended Tashkinov Trees

-By Lemma \ref{welldefined}, such a Tashkinov series $\TT$ exists, and $T_{n+1}$ is strongly closed with respect to $\phiv_n$.
+Since $G$ is finite, by Corollary \ref{welldefined}, such a Tashkinov series $\TT$ exists.
+Observe that $T_{n+1}$ is strongly closed, for otherwise, Corollary \ref{welldefined} would enable us to further extend $\TT$ to a longer Tashkinov series $\{(T_i^*, \sigma_{i-1}, S_{i-1}, F_{i-1}, \Theta_{i-1}): 1\le i \le n+2\}$ satisfying $(a)$ and $(b)$, contradicting $(c)$.
 By Theorem \ref{thm:tech10}(i), $V(T_{n+1})$ is elementary with respect to $\phiv_n$.
 From Theorem \ref{egraph2}(i) and (iv), we thus deduce that $G$ is an elementary multigraph.

 3mm

 The proof of Theorem \ref{thm:tech10} will take up the entire remainder of this paper.